 PRO TIP: To prevent greasy or soggy fritters, keep the oil hot.
 When the temperature drops too low, they absorb more oil.

-Some people might enjoy eating it with rice like Sinangag (Garlic Fried Rice) or Java Rice, while others prefer to have it with a more savory dish like Pork Adobo or Pork Binagoongan (Pork with Shrimp Paste).
+Serve your Ukoy with a spicy vinegar dipping sauce and enjoy!
+Some might like it with rice like Sinangag (garlic fried rice) or Java Rice, while others prefer to have it with a savory dish like Pancit, Adobo, or Binagoongan.
 Experiment a little and see what you like best!

 Recipe FAQs